When my grandson was still a toddler, I used to greet him with "How ya doin', Rascal?"

 .

 Fort Moultrie, on Sullivan’s Island, dates back to the War of Independence.
 Built of Palmetto tree trunks and sand, on June 28, 1776 Col. William Moultrie, and his 400 men, fought a day-long battle heavily damaging British ships attacking Charleston Harbor, forcing the them to retreat.
 Some time after the attack, Col. Moultrie was given the honor of designing South Carolina’s flag.
+His flag featured a white crescent moon on a dark blue background.

 A palmetto tree was later added to his flag, representing the relatively crude walls (palmetto tree trunks) first constructed under his command.